alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-uthaymeen/audios/2026/2026-05-04-humanity-lineage-created-from-clay-not-evolved-from-apes.md

 - ibn-uthaymeen
 link: https://binothaimeen.net/s/xWMqdIcx
 mp3: https://sounds.binothaimeen.net/storage/uploads/ftawamp3/Lw_055_05.mp3
-summary: This statement is incorrect — I mean the claim that the origin of man is an ape—rather, the one who says it is, in reality, an ape whose intellect and insight have been distorted.
+summary: "This statement is incorrect \u2014 I mean the claim that the origin of man\
+  \ is an ape\u2014rather, the one who says it is, in reality, an ape whose intellect\
+  \ and insight have been distorted."
 muftis:
   shaykh:
   - name: Shaykh Ibn Uthaymeen
     url: /biography/uthaymeen/
+active: audios
 ---
 ### Question: